tumbl3w33d/nexus-oauth2-proxy-plugin/README.md

   * the groups received in the related header will be mapped to roles that you need to (manually) create in Nexus
   * be aware that, in order to distinguish between role mappings connected with this realm and others, all groups will be prefixed with `idp-`, so name your roles accordingly and the user will magically receive/lose them on every login
   * Example: idp group `devs@example.com` will map to `idp-devs@example.com` role in Nexus
+* automatic expiry of API tokens
+  * there is a configurable task that lets API tokens expire, so another interactive login by the user is necessary to renew it
+  * as long as the user keeps showing up regularly, their token will not expire

-* is non-operative, a common limitation with header-based authentication methods
-  * logout from identity provider and/or delete the OAuth2 Proxy cookie if you must logout for some reason
+**Note**: After authenticating with this realm, the logout button is non-operative, which is a common limitation with header-based authentication methods.
+To force a logout, you need to logout from your identity provider and/or delete the OAuth2 Proxy cookie if you must logout for some reason.

 ## Necessary infrastructure